 Disclosure: This post might contain affiliate links.
 If you buy through one of these links, it will not cost you anything extra, but we might get a small commission.
 Thank you for supporting us.
 To learn more, please read our full affiliate disclaimer page.

-How and Why Hike in the Winter?
+Why Would I Even Want to Hike in the Winter?

 Truthfully, I would prefer hiking in Atlantis, Bahamas over winter hiking, but we do live in New Hampshire.
 In practical terms, that means that we have a lot of winter.
 So however much I would like to be in Hawai’i, watching birds, instead I am reluctantly trying to find the good aspects of winter hiking.

-Every Step is a Rep
+Every Step is a Rep: Fight Your MS by Staying Active!

 After I found out about my MS, I looked around for support and discovered the MS Fitness Challenge GYM on Facebook.
 What an amazing community and I love their motto: “Every Step is a Rep”.